asmitbm/weaviate-docusaurus/docs/intro.md

 You can add data to Weaviate through the [RESTful API](https://weaviate.io/developers/weaviate/current/restful-api-references/) end-points and retrieve data through the [GraphQL interface](https://weaviate.io/developers/weaviate/current/graphql-references/).

 Weaviates [vector indexing mechanism is modular](https://weaviate.io/developers/weaviate/current/vector-index-plugins/), and the current available plugin is the [Hierarchical Navigable Small World (HNSW) multilayered graph](https://weaviate.io/developers/weaviate/current/vector-index-plugins/hnsw.html).

+## What are Weaviate modules?

+Weaviate modules are used to extend Weaviate’s capabilities and optional.
+There are Weaviate modules that automatically vectorize your content (i.e., `*2vec`) or extend Weaviate’s capabilities (often related to the type of vectors you have.)
+You can also create your own modules.
+Click [here](https://weaviate.io/developers/weaviate/current/modules) to get started with them.

+## What is a vector search engine?

+If you work with data, you probably work with search engine technology.
+The best search engines are amazing pieces of software, but because of their core architecture, they come with limitations when it comes to finding the data you are looking for.

+Take for example the data object: `{ "data": "The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris." }`

+Storing this in a traditional search engine might leverage inverted indices to index the data.
+This means that to retrieve the data; you need to search for “Eiffel Tower” or “wrought iron lattice”, etc. to find it.
+But what if you have vast amounts of data and you want the document about the Eiffel Tower but you search for: “landmarks in France”?
+Traditional search engines can’t help you there and this is where vector search engines show their superiority.

+Weaviate uses vector indexing mechanisms at its core to represent the data.
+The vectorization modules (e.g., the NLP module) vectorizes the above-mentioned data object in a vector-space where the data object sits near the text ”landmarks in France”.
+This means that Weaviate can’t make a 100% match, but a very high one to show you the results.

+The above example is for text (i.e., NLP) but you can use it for any machine learning model that vectorizes, like images, audio, video, genes, etc.

+Last but not least, using a vector search engine for your machine learning is something you do for the same reason you’ve been using a traditional search engine.
+It allows you to scale fast, search, and classify in real-time and it can be used in a robust production environment.

+## When should I use Weaviate?

+There are five main situations when you should consider using Weaviate:

+* **If you don’t like the quality of results that your current search engine gives you.** (With Weaviate you can search through your data semantically.)

+* **If you want to do textual and image similarity search with out-of-the-box state-of-the-art ML models.** (Combine storing and querying of multiple media types in one Weaviate instance.)

+* **If you want to combine semantic (vector) and scalar search with a vector database taking milliseconds.** (Weaviate stores both your objects and vectors and makes sure the retrieval of both is always efficient)

+* **If you need to scale your own machine learning models to production size.** (HNSW algorithm and horizontally scalable support near-realtime database operations)

+* **If you need to classify large datasets fast and near-realtime.** (kNN, zero-shot or contextual classification with out-of-the-box or custom ML models)

+People use Weaviate for cases such as semantic search, image search, similarity search, anomaly detection, power recommendation engines, e-commerce search, data classification in ERP systems, automated data harmonization, cybersecurity threat analysis, and many, many more cases.